 Credit scores consider your payment history, credit utilization, credit age, credit mix, and how often you apply for new credit.
 You can check your credit score through a credit card issuer or by ordering it from one of the three main credit bureaus: TransUnion®, Equifax®, or Experian®.

-Here is a breakdown of the credit score range:
+Here is a breakdown of the credit score ranges¹:

-Every credit card has a unique set of terms and conditions that detail the agreement between the credit card issuer and holder.
-The credit card issuer should have the terms and conditions readily available for you to see before submitting their application.
+Every credit card has a unique set of terms and conditions that detail the agreement between the credit card issuer and the holder.
+You should be able to view the terms and conditions before you submit your application.

 Credit card terms and conditions can include fees that holders are responsible for, interest rates, and the card’s annual percentage rate (APR).
+The rate could be different for spending versus taking a cash advance.
 If the credit card comes with a rewards program, the details of how a holder claims their benefits can also appear here.

 Now that you’re ready to apply for your credit card, you’ll need to choose how you want to do it.
 Depending on the card issuer, you may have a few options:

-• If you prefer a face-to-face experience, you can also apply in person.
+- If you prefer a face-to-face experience, you can also apply in person at a bank or credit union issuing the card.
 Applying in person will allow you to receive a quick response on approval, and you can ask questions in real time.

-• You may also apply over the phone, but you might be put on hold for a while.
+- You may also apply over the phone, but anticipate that you might be on hold for some time.

-No matter which route you choose, getting approved for a credit card will probably be easier if you apply at a bank where you already have a checking or savings account.
+No matter which route you choose, getting approved for a credit card will probably be easier if you apply at a financial institution where you already have a checking account or savings account.

 To speed up the credit card application process, come prepared with the information you’ll need to apply.